Online Enquiry

 • And, find an inner strength you didn’t know you had after accomplishing a major feat.

 All of our Kilimanjaro Climbing Packages are designed to bring climbers to Uhuru Peak just as the sun rises beyond the horizon.
-The views from here are often overwhelming, with more than a few of our past guests describing being moved to the verge of tears by the experience.
+The Uhuru Peak View from here is often overwhelming, with more than a few of our past guests describing being moved to the verge of tears by the experience.

 The Uhuru Peak Signpost